Impact of the COVID-19 pandemic on prisons

 There have been outbreaks of COVID-19 reported in prisons and jails around the world, with the housing density and population turnover of many prisons contributing to an increased risk of contracting the virus compared to the general population.
 Prison crowding and lack of sanitation measures contribute to the risk of contracting diseases in prisons and jails.

 As a mitigation measure, several jurisdictions have released prisoners to reduce density and attempt to reduce the spread of the illness.
 There have also been protests among prisoners, riots and prison breaks in multiple countries in response to prisoner anger over their risk of contracting illness in prison conditions.
 Before the COVID-19 pandemic, health services within prisons had issues providing adequate care for incarcerated people, and this has only been exacerbated by the impacts of COVID-19.
 Minority groups within the prison system have been disproportionately affected by the COVID-19 pandemic.

 Hazard controls

 According to the U.S. Centers for Disease Control and Prevention, prevention and management strategies should be implemented in correctional and detention facilities to reduce the burden of COVID-19.
 Some prevention strategies include symptom screening at entrances, avoiding overcrowding, staggering meal and recreation times, face coverings, signage, and training.
 It recommends that info-sharing systems be developed to manage confirmed and suspected cases, isolate those potentially infected, and offer flexible sick leave policies for staff members.

+Transition to the Endemic Phase (2023-2025)

+Jurisdictions have transitioned from emergency COVID-19 protocols to permanent health management.

+Vaccination Integration

+By 2024, COVID-19 vaccination in correctional facilities transitioned from emergency mass-immunization campaigns to a routine clinical service.
+Many jurisdictions integrated COVID-19 boosters into standard intake protocols and annual preventive health schedules, similar to influenza vaccinations.
+Research in US state prisons estimated an average incarcerated vaccination rate of approximately 54% as of early 2025.

+Normalization of Care

+The "normalization' of COVID-19 management has seen the removal of most universal masking and social distancing mandates, which were deemed impractical for long-term enforcement in carceral environments.
+Facilities have largely shifted from broad lockdowns to symptomatic testing the use of dedicated intake housing to screen for various infectious diseases simultaneously.

+Virtual Visitation

+Initially adopted as a temporary measure during total facility lockdowns, virtual visitation has become a permanent feature of modern prison systems.
+Many prisons have maintained video-conferencing kiosks as a supplement to, and in some cases, a partial replacement for, in-person visits.

-By country
+By country (2020-2022)

 Afghanistan

 The Afghan government released 10,000 prisoners on March 26, 2020.
 They were mostly women, young people, the critically ill, and inmates over 55 years of age.